-Telekinett is proud to present a new work by CM von Hausswolff and Mauricio Reyes based on Tesla’s Induction coils and the experiments conducted by the Federal Electricity Commission in Mexico City in 1973
+Telekinett is proud to present a new work by CM von Hausswolff and Mauricio Reyes, based on the groundbreaking experiments experiments conducted by the Federal Electricity Commission in Mexico City in 1973, including the CCD2 Lab Tesla coil experiments.

 In 1973, the Federal Electrical Commission in Mexico City was involved in the production of a television program for Canal 4 (Channel 4) designed to highlight Nikola Tesla’s sound experiments with turbines and wireless resonant electric circuits.
 This initiative was named “Visible Sound.”
 Ultimately, due to concerns regarding low viewership, the decision was made not to air the show.
 Since then, it has been classified as “Lost Media,” archived within annals of the now-defunct Canal 4 in Mexico City.
 During the sound experiments, members of the Commission employed early synthesizers and circuit boards to capture and manipulate the vibrations produced by these devices.